Alxflem/Alxflem/README.md

-- 👋 Hi, I’m @Alxflem
+👋 Hi, I’m Alexander Fleming, a Computer Science student based in Malmö Sweden.
-- 👀 I’m interested in programming and development
-- 🌱 I’m currently learning C#, JAVA, PYTHON, C
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me: on IG at alxflem

 <!---
 Alxflem/Alxflem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.